 Back to HomeKeeper Onboarding Guide

 Congratulations!
 You're on the way to getting your own instance of HomeKeeper.
 It's important that you follow the steps outlined in these phases carefully.
-If you don't already have Salesforce do NOT sign up for Salesforce until we tell you to, otherwise your installation process could take several extra weeks.
+If you are not already using Salesforce, you will also obtain Salesforce licenses (either by purchasing or receiving as a donation from Salesforce's Power of Us program)

-This intial phase starts when you sign your HomeKeeper member agreement and ends once you have a Getting Started meeting with HomeKeeper staff and is meant to:
+This phase starts when you sign your HomeKeeper member agreement and ends once you have a Getting Started meeting with HomeKeeper staff.
+In this phase, you will:

 - Identify your organizational goals, including a timeline for historical data entry as well as goals for managing current applicants and homeowners